ABIF-McGill/IPN_summer_course_2021/README.md

 # IPN_summer_course_2021

-## Lesson 6 Quantitative Image Analysis
+## Lesson 6 - Quantitative Image Analysis

 This lesson was given over Zoom on August 11th 2021 - no recording is publically available.
 This lesson is based on our workshop on the basics on image processing and analysis in Fiji, given in May 2020.
+More information is available on the [Intro_to_Fiji_Basics repository](https://github.com/ABIF-McGill/Intro_to_Fiji_Basics)

 In this repository you will find the images needed for today's interactive activity on image analysis.